domel/ldbc.github.io/content/english/benchmarks/graphalytics.md

 ## Data sets

 The data sets are currently available in a NextCloud directory.
 The data sets are compressed using [`zstd`](https://github.com/facebook/zstd).
+The total size of the compressed archives is 326GB.
+Decompressed, it's approximately 1.1TB.

 | data set | #nodes | #edges | scale | link | size |
 |-|-|-|-|-|-|